Marine Zoology 8 Week Series: Invertebrates Session 2$160

 PLEASE NOTE: THIS CLASS IS ONLY OFFERED ONCE PER YEAR IN THE SPRING.
 THERE WILL BE NO ADDITIONAL DATES THROUGHOUT THE YEAR.

 This is Part 3 of a 4 part marine zoology series To take this course, you must successfully completeMarine Biology 101.

 Recommended Ages: 10-17 (Class is offered in two levels)

-Start Date: April 3.
-Class runs for 8 weeks.
-Students have 2 weeks after the last class is posted to complete all work.
+Start Date: Class runs for 8 weeks.
+Students have 10 weeks to complete the course.
 No live classes- do the lesson plans on YOUR schedule.